-- Initial investment for this business comes from your own pocket.
+- The initial investment for this business comes from your own pocket.
 If you already have a lot of household and child expenses, it might be hard to take out money to purchase inventory.

-- If there is a mistake in judgement and the product doesn’t sell, it could result in a loss.
+- If there is a mistake in judgment and the product doesn’t sell, it could result in a loss.

 Best Practice in E-commerce business

 Find sellers of your product.
 You could buy from a local producer or wholesale websites online.
 If you want to make maximum profit, you want to buy your product for as cheap as possible (without compromising on the quality) so do extensive research on this part.